Muhammed Nemil: Loan to FE Grama

 After joining Goa, Nemail was sent back to Spain for joining FE Grama on a season-long loan.
-He played 11 games for FE Grama U19s in the Liga Nacional Juvenil and scored 7 goals including 2 hat-tricks.
+He played 11 games for FE Grama U19s in the Liga Nacional Juvenil and scored 7 goals, including 2 hat-tricks.
 Promoted to the senior team, Nemil made his debut against CP San Cristóbal in the Tercera División.

 Return to Goa

-After his successful loan spell with FE Grama, Nemil returned to Goa ahead of the 2021–22 Indian Super League season.
-On 7 September 2021, he made his debut as a substitute in a 2–0 2021 Durand Cup group stage win over Army Green.
+After his successful loan spell with FE Grama, Nemil returned to Goa ahead of the 2021–22 Indian Super League.
+On 7 September 2021, he made his debut as a substitute in a 2–0 group-stage win over Army Green in the 2021 Durand Cup.
 On 13 September, he scored his first goal for the club against Sudeva Delhi.
-Goa defeated Mohammedan 1–0 in the 2021 Durand Cup Final to win the competition for the first time in club history, with Nemil registering four goals and two assists from six appearances.
+Goa defeated Mohammedan 1–0 in the 2021 Durand Cup final to win the competition for the first time in club history, with Nemil registering four goals and two assists from six appearances.
 On 4 December, he made his ISL debut as a substitute for Princeton Rebello against NorthEast United.